Shrimp Chowder with Bacon

-This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate I earn from qualifying purchases.
+This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
+As a Walmart and King Arthur Baking affiliate, and an Amazon Associate, I earn from qualifying purchases.

-I love the creamy sweetness, the chunky pieces of shrimp, all topped with cheddar cheese and crisp chewy bacon.
+Shrimp Chowder with Bacon is a recipe my husband and I both enjoy.
+I love the creamy sweetness, the chunky pieces of shrimp, all topped with cheddar cheese, and crisp chewy bacon.
 Serve this with a slice of hard, crusty bread.
-Oh my!
-Yummy!
+So yummy!

-Ingredients to Make Shrimp Chowder with Bacon
+Ingredients for Shrimp Chowder with Bacon

 Instructions for Making this Recipe